 C C+ C6 C#dim7

-- Lessons series on fretboard theory, that will help understand better how the fretboard logic
+- Read the tutorial on fretboard theory, that will help you understand the fretboard layout.

-- Learning software for practicing fretboard intervals, it will help you internalize fretboard geometry
+- Enjoy our webapp for practicing fretboard intervals, it will help you internalize frets geometry.

 To stay updated on new tutorials, subscribe to the free newsletter (you'll also get access to the download area with lots of free printable resources)

-Memorize the guitar fretboard notes quick and easy with this free fretboard trainer.
+Memorize the guitar fretboard notes quick and easy with this free fretboard trainer game.
 This tool runs online on all devices, step-by-step learning and works with guitar, bass, banjo, mandolin and other instruments..

 Learn and memorize fretboard intervals with this free tool.
 Exercise your guitar fretboard knowledge and get able to construct chords and scales on the fly..